 Digital Object Identifier (DOI)

 The authors acknowledge support from the Irish Research Council(IRC), Marie-Skłodowska-Curie Actions (INSPIRE PCOFUND-GA-2008-229520), and the U.S. National Science Foundation, Sustainable Energy Pathways Program (NSF-1230236); and thank Graphite Engineering Supplies, Shannon, Co.
 Clare, Ireland for donating the glassy carbon.

 Bourke, A.; Miller, M. A.; Lynch, R. P.; Gao, Xin; Landon, James; Wainright, J. S.; Savinell, R. F.; and Buckley, D. N., "Electrode Kinetics of Vanadium Flow Batteries: Contrasting Responses of VII-VIII and VIV-VV to Electrochemical Pretreatment of Carbon" (2015).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 22.